StageGageHub/Genre-Service/README.md

 Genre-Service
 =============

-A restful service for maintaining a set of curated genres for StageGage to use.
+A RESTful service for maintaining a set of curated genres for StageGage to use.